Insider Sell: Vice President and Corporate Secretary Paul Ferden

-Curtiss-Wright Corp (NYSE:CW) has reported an insider sell according to a recent SEC filing.
-Vice President and Corporate Secretary Paul Ferdenzi sold 2,500 shares of the company on March 13, 2024.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Curtiss-Wright Corp is a diversified global provider of highly engineered, technologically advanced products and services in the areas of controls, surface technologies, and flight test equipment.
-The company serves a broad range of markets, including the aerospace, defense, power generation, and general industrial sectors.
-Over the past year, Paul Ferdenzi has engaged in multiple transactions involving Curtiss-Wright Corp shares.
-The insider has sold a total of 8,041 shares and purchased 126 shares during this period.
-The insider transaction history for Curtiss-Wright Corp shows a pattern of insider activity.
-In the past year, there have been 11 insider buys and 20 insider sells.
-This trend is visualized in the following insider trend image: On the valuation front, Curtiss-Wright Corp shares were trading at $240 on the day of the insider's recent transaction.
-The company has a market capitalization of $9.303 billion.
-The price-earnings ratio stands at 26.46, which is lower than the industry median of 33.635 but higher than the company's historical median price-earnings ratio.
-The stock's valuation in relation to the GuruFocus Value (GF Value) indicates that Curtiss-Wright Corp is significantly overvalued.
-With a share price of $240 and a GF Value of $151.03, the price-to-GF-Value ratio is 1.59.
-The GF Value is an intrinsic value estimate that takes into account historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.
-The reported transaction by the insider adds to the data investors may consider when looking at the stock's performance and valuation.
-It is important to note that insider transactions are just one piece of the puzzle when evaluating a company and should not be the sole factor in making investment decisions.
+Curtiss-Wright Corp (CW, Financial), a diversified global provider of highly engineered, technologically advanced products and services, has reported an insider sell according to a recent SEC filing.
+Vice President and Corporate Secretary Paul Ferdenzi sold 845 shares of the company on March 19, 2024.
+Paul Ferdenzi has been active in the market over the past year, selling a total of 8,886 shares and purchasing 126 shares.
+The recent transaction involved the sale of 845 shares at a price of $243.65 per share, resulting in a transaction value of $205,884.25.
+The insider transaction history for Curtiss-Wright Corp indicates a pattern of insider activity.
+Over the past year, there have been 11 insider buys and 27 insider sells.
+This activity provides insight into the sentiment of company insiders regarding the stock's performance and valuation.
+Shares of Curtiss-Wright Corp were trading at $243.65 on the day of the insider's recent sell, giving the company a market cap of $9.386 billion.
+The price-earnings ratio stands at 26.70, which is below the industry median of 34.43 but above the company's historical median price-earnings ratio.
+The stock's valuation, as measured by the price-to-GF-Value ratio, is currently at 1.63, with a GF Value of $149.38.
+This indicates that Curtiss-Wright Corp is significantly overvalued based on its GF Value.
+The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.
+For investors and market watchers, these insider transactions and valuation metrics provide important data points to consider when evaluating Curtiss-Wright Corp's stock and its potential future direction.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.